Like most first-time visitors to Thailand, I started out in Bangkok.

 I discovered many interesting places to live, but in the end we settled on a perfect spot in a small country village.
 Most other people would probably prefer to live in or very near town.

 If you are thinking of retiring in Chiang Mai and are looking for somewhere to stay long-term then I can advise you about the various locations – perhaps even to purchase or build your own home.

 We returned to Bangkok, started packing our belongings and moved back to our new home in Chiang Mai a month later.

-We’ve been here for seven years already and we’re loving it.
+We’ve been here for twelve years already and we’re loving it.